shred/acme4j/src/doc/docs/example.md

 This example does a very simple polling in a synchronous busy loop.
 It updates the local copy of the resource and checks if the status is either `VALID` or `INVALID`.
 If it is not, it just sleeps for a certain amount of time, and then rechecks the current status.

 Some CAs respond with a `Retry-After` HTTP header, which provides a recommendation when to check for a status change again.
-If this header is present, _acme4j_ will throw an `AcmeRetryAfterException` (and will still update the resource state).
-If this header is not present, just wait a reasonable amount of time before checking again.
+If this header is present, the updater function will return the given instant.
+If this header is not present, we will just wait a reasonable amount of time before checking again.

 An enterprise level implementation would do an asynchronous polling by storing the recheck time in a database or a queue with scheduled delivery.

 The following method will check if a resource reaches completion (by reaching either `VALID` or `INVALID` status).
 The first parameter provides the method that fetches the current status (e.g. `Order::getStatus`).
-The second parameter provides the method that updates the resource status (e.g. `Order::update()`).
+The second parameter provides the method that updates the resource status (e.g. `Order::fetch`).
 It returned the terminating status once it has been reached, or will throw an exception if something went wrong.

 ```java
 private Status waitForCompletion(Supplier<Status> statusSupplier,